Roco-scientist/vaccine_appt/README.md

 # vaccine_appt
-Last tested on 2021-02-19<br>
+Last tested on 2021-02-21<br>
-Script that pings maimmunizations every 30 seconds to check for an vaccine opening.
+Script that pings maimmunizations every 30 seconds to check for a vaccine opening.
 It then fills in all of your info on the next 7 pages.
-Takes a few seconds to find an opening, fill in your information, and schedule your appointment
+This script takes a few seconds to find an opening, fill in your information, and schedule your appointment

 ## Requirements

 <ul>
 <li>Selenium and geckodriver setup for firefox</li>
 <li>Python 3.6 or greater</li>
-<li>virtualenv install for regular python if not using Anaconda</li>
+<li>virtualenv installed for regular python if not using Anaconda</li>
 </ul>
 <br><br>